Samsung Galaxy S8 Plus vs. iPhone 7 Plus: Which adds more value?

 |4/5 Stars

-Based on early benchmarks, Qualcomm’s Snapdragon 835 in Samsung’s Galaxy S8 Plus may have a comparable processor, that’s in some ways better and worse, to Apple’s A10 Fusion chip in the iPhone 7 Plus.
-We’ll have to test the S8 Plus’ real-world performance.
-Keep in mind that Apple has the best optimization of its hardware and software, allowing for extremely powerful performance.
+Based on early benchmarks, Qualcomm’s Snapdragon 835 in Samsung’s Galaxy S8 Plus may have a processor that’s in some ways better than Apple’s A10 Fusion chip in the iPhone 7 Plus.
+Keep in mind, though, that Apple has the benefit of highly optimized software, allowing it to eek more out of its processors than manufacturers which source third-party chips.

-The S8 Plus does have 4GB of RAM, which is more than the iPhone’s 3GB, but Apple’s smartphones are more memory efficient so more RAM doesn’t necessarily mean the S8 will offer better performance.
+The S8 Plus does have 4GB of RAM, which is more than the iPhone’s 3GB, but Apple’s smartphones are often more memory-efficient — more RAM doesn’t necessarily mean the S8 will offer better performance.
 The S8 Plus is limited to 64GB of storage, while the iPhone has more storage options.
 But you can add up to 256GB of space or higher via a MicroSD card slot on the S8 Plus, if you so desire.

-The Galaxy S8 Plus boasts a superior battery than the iPhone (3,500 mAh vs. 2,900 mAh) so you can expect it to last longer, though it should be noted that iPhones have stellar standby battery life.
+The Galaxy S8 Plus boasts a superior battery than the iPhone (3,500 mAh vs. 2,900 mAh), so you can expect it to last longer, though it should be noted that iPhones usually have stellar standby battery life.
 In terms of connectivity, the S8 Plus is equipped with Bluetooth 5.0, which should offer improved range and transfer speed over version 4.2 on the iPhone 7 Plus.

 We’ll have to test real-world performance of the S8 Plus to see how it compares to the iPhone 7 Plus before we crown a winner.